Solar sail

 Solar sails (also known as lightsails, light sails, and photon sails) are a method of spacecraft propulsion using radiation pressure exerted by sunlight on large surfaces.
 A number of spaceflight missions to test solar propulsion and navigation have been proposed since the 1980s.
-The first spacecraft to make use of the technology was IKAROS, launched in 2010.
+The two spacecraft to successfully use the technology for propulsion were IKAROS, launched in 2010, and LightSail-2, launched in 2019.

 A useful analogy to solar sailing may be a sailing boat; the light exerting a force on the large surface is akin to a sail being blown by the wind.
 High-energy laser beams could be used as an alternative light source to exert much greater force than would be possible using sunlight, a concept known as beam sailing.
 Solar sail craft offer the possibility of low-cost operations combined with high speeds (relative to chemical rockets) and long operating lifetimes.
-Since they have few moving parts and use no propellant, they can potentially be used numerous times for delivery of payloads.
+Since they have few moving parts and use no propellant, they can potentially be used numerous times for the delivery of payloads.

 Solar sails use a phenomenon that has a proven, measured effect on astrodynamics.
 Solar pressure affects all spacecraft, whether in interplanetary space or in orbit around a planet or small body.
 A typical spacecraft going to Mars, for example, will be displaced thousands of kilometers by solar pressure, so the effects must be accounted for in trajectory planning, which has been done since the time of the earliest interplanetary spacecraft of the 1960s.
 Solar pressure also affects the orientation of a spacecraft, a factor that must be included in spacecraft design.